Discover Eatonville’s signature festival honoring its most famous daughter and much more.

 ZORA!® Festival Season

 First presented in 1990, the ZORA!
 Festival Season is a multi-disciplinary, intergenerational series of public talks, conferences, movie screenings, arts education programming and more.
-Taking place primarily in Eatonville and throughout Orange County, the festival always kicks off on Hurston’s birthday (Jan.
-7).
-That celebration is followed by other January events, many of which are free to attend, culminating with the ZORA!® Outdoor Festival of the Arts in the last weekend in January.
-Here is a look at what to expect in 2025.
+Taking place in Eatonville and throughout Orange County, the season traditionally kicks off on Hurston’s birthday (Jan.
+7), which will be commemorated with a virtual celebration in 2026.

 Discover: Orlando Events